dakk/sailaway-cli/README.md

 ## Usage

 ### get-trip
-Save the current try to a gpx file:
+Save the current trip to a gpx file:

 ```bash
 sailaway-cli get-trip output.gpx